-The following is a collection of information I’ve learnt about our family history in relation to Bridgetown and the Sunnyhurst Homestead including information provided by my mother Millicent Mary Hurst.
+The following is a collection of information I’ve learnt about our family history.
+It includes information about Bridgetown and the Sunnyhurst Homestead sourced for a range of resources combined with information provided by my mother Millicent Mary Hurst.

-But lets begin first with some Bridgetown history as it provides context to what life was like for them in the early days in the region.
+I’m starting with some Bridgetown history as it provides context to what life was like for the Hill family in the early days in the region.

 Bridgetown is a town in the South West of Western Australia, located approximately 270 km from Perth.
 Named as it is at a bridge and the “Bridgetown” was the first ship to put in at Bunbury for the wool from the districts.